-- b.
+- 12. This definition sets out the principles that determine, in the first instance, whether an event is likely to be reportable.
+The OfS is concerned with matters that relate to a provider's: - a.
+Eligibility for registration. - b.
 Compliance with its conditions of registration. - c.
-Eligibility for degree awarding powers or university title, or compliance with the criteria for degree awarding powers. - 13.
+Eligibility for degree awarding powers or compliance with the criteria for degree awarding powers. - d.
+Eligibility for university title. - 13.
 The first of these set out in (a) above is important because the OfS needs to know of any matters that may mean that a provider no longer meets the requirements in the Higher Education and Research Act 2017 (HERA) and the regulatory framework that determine eligibility for registration with the OfS. - 14.
 The second of these in (b) above means that the OfS needs to know about matters that may have implications for a provider's ability to continue to satisfy its conditions of registration.
 In other words, this is information that we need to use to ensure that our risk assessment for one or more conditions of registration is up to date and properly reflects the regulatory risk presented by a provider.
 This requirement might appear to be broadly drawn but is, in practice, limited by the matters covered by a provider's conditions of registration.
 The more familiar a provider is with the requirements of its ongoing conditions of registration, the more straightforward it will be to identify events that are in principle likely to be reportable. - 15.
-Similarly, the third of these in (c) above means that the OfS wants to know about matters that may have implications for a provider's eligibility for degree awarding powers or university title, and compliance with the criteria for degree awarding powers.
+Similarly, the third and fourth of these in (c) and (d) above mean that the OfS wants to know about matters that may have implications for a provider's eligibility for degree awarding powers or university title, and compliance with the criteria for degree awarding powers (where the provider holds, or has applied to the OfS for, degree awarding powers or university title, as applicable).
 Again, this is limited in practice by the matters relevant to eligibility and these criteria. - 16.
-The definition also sets out the basis on which the OfS will judge whether an event or matter should be reported see paragraphs 24-28 below.
+The definition also sets out the basis on which the OfS will judge whether an event or matter should be reported see paragraphs 25-29 below.